Sitin/spark-job-rest/README.md

 make stop
 ```

+Warning.
+There is an issue with very long Akka system start time with bad configured network interfaces (like poor WiFi).

 ### Run in non-detached mode

 By default server runs in detached mode.
 To turn it off simply set `SJR_RUN_DETACHED` to `false`.